Skip to the main content

 Duties

 Psychologists study and manage the way humans behave.
-Their work can involve individuals, families or large groups (such as government or corporations).
-The field is broad and they usually specialize in one area.
+They develop, use, score, and interpret results of tests that look at personality and intellectual functions.
+Such tests often form the foundation of a mental-health diagnosis and treatment.
+Their work can involve individuals, families, or large groups, such as government or corporations.
+Because of the academic nature of their education, psychologists are trained to do research and develop /evaluate programs.
+The field is broad, and they usually specialize in one area.

-Clinical psychologists diagnose and treat emotions or adjustment related problems.
-They may treat children, adults, families or groups.
-They may assess and treat the psychological factors linked to physical health problems.
-They may use various methods to assess problems and to design, carry out and evaluate treatment programs.
+Clinical psychologists diagnose and treat problems related to emotions and adjustment.
+They may treat children, adults, families, or groups.
+They may assess and treat psychological factors linked to physical health problems.
+They may use various methods to assess problems and to design, carry out, and evaluate treatment programs.
 They may specialize in areas such as:

-Counselling psychologists provide one-on-one, group or family counselling services.
-They spend a lot of their time directly with clients.
-Some may do consulting work for schools, social service agencies and businesses.
-Others may work in clinics, community agencies, schools, rehabilitation centres or private practice.
+Counselling psychologists provide one-on-one, group, or family counselling services.
+They spend a lot of time in direct contact with clients.
+Some do consulting work for schools, social service agencies, and businesses.
+Others work in clinics, community agencies, schools, rehabilitation centres, or private practice.

-School psychologists assess and treat children who have educational, vocational and emotional problems.
-They may provide consulting services related to managing classrooms.
-They work for school boards or in private practice.
+School psychologists assess and treat children and young adults who have educational, vocational, and emotional problems.
+They may provide consulting services related to managing classrooms or providing learning assistance to students.
+They work for school boards, learning assistance centres in colleges or universities, or in private practice.

 Industrial or organizational psychologists find solutions for problems in business and industry.
 For example, they may focus on: